Student Spotlight: Bill Smarzewski

 Smarzewski earned his Associate in Applied Science degree in Pre-Architecture Technology in 2012.
-Currently he is enrolled at the University of Illinois at Urbana-Champaign and attending the prestigious Study Abroad program in Versailles, France, for his junior year.
+Currently he is enrolled at the University of Illinois at Urbana-Champaign and spent his junior year in the prestigious Study Abroad program in Versailles, France.
 After completing his bachelor's degree in 2014, he is remaining at UIUC to pursue his master’s, where he was offered a teaching assistantship in structures.

 He credits College of DuPage's Architecture program for giving him the necessary skills as he prepares for his career.